avdheshcharjan/adhd-sentic-fyp/adhd-second-brain-supplement.md

 ## 20. ANTI-PATTERNS: THINGS THAT MUST NEVER BE BUILT

 These are evidence-based design prohibitions.
-If Claude Code starts building any of these, stop.
+None of the following should ever be built.

 ```
 1. NEVER use variable-ratio notification schedules